Cranq-io/cranq-tutorials/reference/2_constructing_data/2_3_syncer_splitter/README.md

 # Using the flow/Syncer & Splitter nodes for data manipulation

-The ```flow/Syncer``` node in Cranq is a synchronization primitive, that combines the data content of it's input signals into a single output stucture.
+The ```flow/Syncer``` node in Cranq is a synchronization primitive, that combines the data content of its input signals into a single output stucture.
 It can be construct both arrays & dictionaries.

 The syncer node features a dynamic input port set (spread port):
-- It's ```fields``` input takes an array, which determines the quantity and names of its input ports
+- Its ```fields``` input takes an array, which determines the quantity and names of its input ports
 - The names of these input ports will determine whether the node creates an array, or a dictionary

 For example: